 Brownish grey beetle with high ivory-like dots on the dorsal side around the middle.
 It has long prominent serrate antenna and is tiny, short and energetic.
 Pygidium refers to the fact that the elytra do not completely cover the abdomen.
 Adults live for a brief time, are harmless, and do not feed on stored produce.
-During the study periods, twenty seven insect pests were recorded at campus JNKVV, Jabalpur, Madhya Pradesh mango ecosystem.
-Mango hoppers were observed throughout the year in mango ecosystem except during rainy months, wherein population on twig or trunk was very low or nil.
-Mostly, mango hopper associated with new flush and flowering stage of the plants and attained peak activity during flowering cum fruit setting stage of the crop and thereafter, population started declining gradually.
+During study time, twenty seven observed fauna at campus JNKVV, Jabalpur, Madhya Pradesh mango ecosystem.

+Mango hoppers were observed throughout the year in the mango ecosystem, except during the rainy season, when the population on twigs and trunks was very low or non-existent.
+Mango hoppers were mostly connected with the plants new flush and flowering stages, reaching a peak of activity during the crop flowering and fruit setting stages before gradually diminishing.

 During the study period peak periods were recorded mango hopper highly associate with month Feb.-July, thrips, ash grey beetle and midge highly recorded at month Feb.-April, shoot borer highly associated with month Feb.-Sept., peak period in fruit flies May-July, leaf webber highly recorded in month Jan.-Feb. & Oct.-Dec., leaf miner in March., stem borer in month Jan.-Dec., scale insects were highly recorded in month March-April & Oct.-Dec., giant mealy bug in month June-July & Dec., mites/spider March-April, red ants Jan.-July, Bark eating caterpillar Jan.-April & Sep.-Nov., fruit borers were highly recorded in month April-July, termites highly recorded in month Jan. & Sep.-Dec., shoot gall psylla Feb.-May, mango seed weevil or mango nut weevil or mango stone weevil Mar.-June, lady bird beetle April, parasitoids (Chrysocharis pentheus) April-May, green bottle fly Mar.-May, damsel fly April-May, respectively.
-Thrips were also recorded as a major pest and yield limiting factor in south Gujarat and elsewhere (Bana et al., 2015).
+Thrips have also been identified as a significant pest and yield limiting factor in south Gujarat and elsewhere (Bana et al., 2015).

-Four species of thrips viz; Rhipiphorothrips cruentatus Hood, Exothrips hemavarna Ramakrishna & Margabandhu, Haplothrips ganglbaueri (Schmutz) and Scirtothrips dorsalis Hood remained more active during vegetative (new flush) and flowering cum fruit setting stages (February-March).
-Fruit flies were observed as major pest and recorded throughout the investigation period, wherein maximum catches were observed during April-July with the help of methyl eugenol impregnated fruit fly trap which coincided with fruiting and harvesting stages of the crop (Bana et al., 2017).
-Three species viz., Deanolis spp., Conogethes punctiferalis (Guenee) and Citripestis eutraphera (Meyrick) were observed insouth Gujarat.
-C. eutraphera is a new indigenous restricted mango fruit borer species and found causing extensive damage to immature fruits (Anonymous, 2016).
-In mainland, this pest incidence was reported from coastal region of TN and mango growing areas of KT (Jayanthi et al., 2014).
+Rhipiphorothrips cruentatus Hood, Exothrips hemavarna Ramakrishna & Margabandhu, Haplothrips ganglbaueri (Schmutz) and Scirtothrips dorsalis are the four species of thrips.
+During the vegetative (new flush) and flowering cum fruit setting stages (February-March), Hood remained more active.
+Fruit flies were noted as a prominent nuisance and documented throughout the investigation period, with the highest catches occurring between April and July with the help of fruit fly trap filled with methyl eugenol that matched with crop fruiting and harvesting stages (Bana et al., 2017).
+In southern Gujarat, three species were discovered: Deanolis spp., Conogethes punctiferalis (Guenee) and Citripestis eutraphera (Meyrick).
+C. eutraphera is a newly discovered indigenous confined mango fruit borer that causes considerable damage to immature mangoes (Anonymous, 2016).
+This pest was found in the mainland's coastal region of TN and mango-growing districts of KT (Jayanthi et al., 2014).
 Mango fruits nearby were frequently observed charred around the area where the infected fruits had drilled holes loaded with frass.
 The most typical injury occurs when two or more fruits come into contact.
-Leaf gall midge, Procontarinia matteiana Kieffer & Cecconi recorded more or less throughout the year (Table 1) showing initiation of gall formation in new flush leading to defoliation of the leaf biomass and reduction of the photosynthetic activities (Patel et al., 2011).
+Procontarinia matteiana is a leaf gall midge.
+Kieffer and Cecconi observed gall formation in new flushes throughout the year (Table 3.1), which resulted in defoliation of the leaf biomass and a reduction in photosynthetic activity (Patel et al., 2011).
 Orthaga spp., the mango leaf webber, continued to be a minor pest and was in charge of decreased yield because of webbed and desiccated leaves.
-In south Gujarat, its active period was observed during June-Dec. and Feb.-April (Kannan and Rao, 2006).
+Its active phase was seen in south Gujarat during June-December and February-April (Kannan and Rao, 2006).
 Support the current data and state that the first two weeks of November saw the highest